Botswana Self Drive Itinerary: A Safari to Remember

 This is a lovely camp to stay in.

-One of its main attractions is the waterhole in front of the restaurant/bar/verandah area that attracts elephants and other wildlife each day.
+One of its main attractions is the waterhole in front of the restaurant/bar/verandah area, which attracts elephants and other wildlife daily.
 There is also an underground hide where you can sit and watch the ellies up close.

 19. Day 32: Elephant Sands

-The waterhole and the elephants that it attracts is the main attraction here.
+The main attraction here is the waterhole and the elephants it attracts.
 You also have access to the swimming pool and bar/restaurant.

 20. Day 33: Maun Studios or Sitatunga Camp, Maun

-💡 You could make this your final stop on your Botswana itinerary, because Maun Airport is only 6 km from Maun Studios.
+💡 MAUN TIP: You could make this your final stop on your Botswana itinerary, because Maun Airport is only 6 km from Maun Studios.

 You might also plan to start your itinerary here if you want to hire your vehicle in Maun.